lilab-bcb/cumulus/docs/cumulus.rst

 	  - "gs://fc-e0000000-0000-0000-0000-000000000000/my_results_dir/my_results"
 	  -
 	* - genome
-	  - A string contains comma-separated genome names. scCloud will read all groups associated with genome names in the list from the hdf5 file.
+	  - A string contains comma-separated genome names. cumulus will read all groups associated with genome names in the list from the hdf5 file.
 If genome is None, all groups will be considered.
 	  - "GRCh38"
 	  -
-	* - sccloud_version
+	* - cumulus_version
-	  - scCloud version, can be "0.9.0" or "0.9.1".
+	  - cumulus version, can be "0.9.0" or "0.9.1".
 	  - "0.9.0"
 	  - "0.9.1"
 	* - zones